MeVisLab/examples/mevislab.github.io/content/tutorials/testing/testingexample1.md

 menu:
   main:
     identifier: "testingexample1"
-    title: "Writing a simple test case for the module DicomImport in MeVisLab using Python and MeVisLab TestCenter."
+    title: "Writing a Simple Test Case for the Module DicomImport in MeVisLab Using Python and MeVisLab TestCenter"
     weight: 790
     parent: "testing"
 ---

 # Example 1: Writing a Simple Test Case in MeVisLab

 {{< youtube "DqpVaKai_00" >}}

 ## Introduction
-In this example, you will learn how to write an automated test for a simple network using the `DicomImport`, `MinMaxScan`, and `View3D` modules.
-Afterwards, you will be able to write test cases for any other module and network yourself.
+In this example you will learn how to write an automated test for a simple network using the `DicomImport`, `MinMaxScan`, and `View3D` modules.
+Afterward, you will be able to write test cases for any other module and network yourself.

 ## Steps to Do

 ### Creating the Network to be Used for Testing
 Add the following modules to your workspace and connect them as seen below: